AI4gent/KNN-Point-Forecast-EA-1h-BTC/README.md

 ---

-*Built with ❤️ by an algo‑trading enthusiast.*
+*Built with ❤️ by an Algotrade24.*
 ```